-Are you stuck for ideas as to what to write about next on your blog?
-Well, there’s no need to worry.
-Below I’ve compiled a list of 18 types of blog posts to get your creative juices flowing.
+Are you stuck for ideas on what to write about next on your blog?
+Well, there's no need to worry my friend.
+Below, I've compiled a list of 18 types of blog posts to get your creative juices flowing.

-Even if you have a list of article ideas that you want to create, sometimes, sticking to the same type of blog post can become mundane and boring to write.
+Even if you already have a list of article ideas that you want to write in the future, sometimes, sticking to the same type of blog post can become mundane and boring to write.

-Which is why you have to diversify your content.
+Which is why you have to diversify your content, my friend.

 Your blog is a platform that can stage any type of content if you put your mind to it.